NOAKES: WILL ACADEMIC ‘MOBSTERS’ SILENCE HIM?

 HPCSA consultant UCT Prof Marjanne Senekal and North-West University expert witness against Noakes Dr Muhammad Ali Dhansay

-Senekal is one of four authors of the 2014 “UCT Academics Letter” which the Cape Times published in 2014.
+Senekal is also one of four authors of the 2014 “UCT Academics Letter” which the Cape Times published in 2014.
 The letter is highly critical of Noakes and suggests that his views on LCHF are dangerous.
 There was precedent for that letter.

 In 2012, UCT cardiology colleagues of Noakes wrote an open letter to the press.
 They also suggested that Noakes’s LCHF views as they relate to heart disease are dangerous.

 Van der Nest argued in cross-appeal that the charge against Noakes was “born of an unlawful, irregular, unfair and biased process”.
-Noakes is legally entitled to compensation for costs incurred in having to defend himself against unlawful charges, he said.
+Noakes was legally entitled to compensation for costs incurred in having to defend himself against unlawful charges, he said.
+Therefore, the Professional Conduct Committee erred in not considering the absence of lawful foundation or justification for the charge against him.

 Was it just ‘legitimate debate’?